 When Mahomes let this thing go, it took off into the Denver sky and looked like something straight out of a video game that couldn’t possibly happen in real life.
 Then again, this is Patrick Mahomes.

 Don’t blame the mile-high altitudes of Denver, Colorado.
 Don’t try to convince yourself this ball didn’t just fly from one goal line to the opposite end zone.
 Mahomes can let it fly, and he’s been doing it since he was a kid.

+The Tyler, Texas native grew up around sports.
+His father, Pat Mahomes, pitched for six MLB teams between 1992 and 2003.
+From an early age, young Patrick learned how to throw a missile.
 Drafted in the 37th round of the MLB Draft by the Detroit Tigers out of high school, Mahomes chose to pursue football and attended Texas Tech University where he threw for 11,252 yards and 93 touchdowns in only two full seasons as the Red Raiders’ starter.